smbeiragh/sanam/README.md

 ```

 ## Theme Classes (t-)
-Template classes like Scoping classes are a mean to define a scope of DOM for cosmetic changes, They used typicaly in style switchers.
+Template classes like Scoping classes are a mean to define a scope of DOM, in this case for
+cosmetic changes.
+This type of class used typically in style switchers.

 ``` css
 /* the main header of page in sky theme */